saragholizadeh/NestSwaggerDocs/README.md

 $ npm run start:dev
 ```

+## See Interace
-## Once the application is running you can visit http://localhost:${YOUR_PORT}/swagger/api/document#/ to see the Swagger interface.
+Once the application is running you can visit http://localhost:${YOUR_PORT}/swagger/api/document#/ to see the Swagger interface.